NPM-Run-Stars/2023_HACKATON_02--WCS/README.md

 Emmaüs Connect helps digitally isolated people by providing them services or digital equipment.
 Our team has been required to build an appplication to price smartphone they have been given.

+We had less than 72 hours including the presentation to deploy our project.

 </br>
 </br>